 The Corporate MBA, a fully online program offered through the College of Business at Florida International University (FIU), captured the top spot in a ranking of online MBA programs with no GMAT requirement option.
 Fifty programs earned the “awesome” designation.

-Results were based on MBANoGMAT.com’s evalution of nearly 300 schools.
+Results were based on MBANoGMAT.com’s evaluation of nearly 300 schools.
 The criteria, in order of importance, were accreditation, type of testing required for admissions, cost, minimum time required to earn an MBA degree, amount of work experience required, number of MBA degrees and concentrations available, whether the school is considered military friendly, and whether it has a social media presence.
 In fact, FIU Business was recently ranked 22nd in the country for its social media efforts.

 Flexibility is key.